-All programs and research projects will be conducted virtually.
-Students will be provided with basic research resources and will meet with their assigned resident and statistician through virtual meetings.
-The main benefits of this setup is that our students can join the inpatient research project and it does not need their physical presence in the United States.
+All programs and research projects will be conducted virtually that does not need your physical presence in the United States.
+Students will be provided with basic research resources and will meet with their assigned mentor and research coordinator through virtual meetings.

 Psychiatry Connections has no affiliation with any residency program in the United States; but we follow the uppermost professional and ethical standards.

-We majorly conduct studies to publish peer-reviewed original research articles and with the past three years’ experience with our students, we had 100% success in publishing.
+We majorly conduct studies to publish peer-reviewed original research articles and with the past 4 years experience with our students, we had 100% success in publishing.
 We publish our articles on PubMed as well as MEDLINE, EMBASE, Google Scholar indexed journals.

 Day 1-10: Work with your mentor to review past literature in order to find your topic of interest.
 Formulate a research question based on the current background to fill the research gap.
 Write-up of Introduction and background, and hypothesis with at least two major goals.